 Agricultural Land Conservation: Not applicable.
-Boundaries will only include all of the area within the City of West Sacramento and the General Plan of the City of West Sacramento will cover it.
+Boundaries will only include all of the area within the City of West Sacramento's adopted General Plan.

 Efficient Services and Orderly Development: LAFCo has determined that community needs for efficient services and orderly development are generally met most effectively by proposals which: